swarm-game/swarm/data/scenarios/README.md

   custom entity specified in the `entities` section.  `null` may be used to explicitly specify no entity in the cell.
 - The third item and later (if present) specifies the names of the robots which should be present in the cell.
-This must be the names of the robots specified in the `robots` section.
+These must be names of robots specified in the `robots` section.
 A copy of each robot will be created at each location in the `map` where it is drawn.